44sides/-VUT-ITU/README.md

 User Interface Programming - Chytni zavadu

-This project is an extension of the information system project "Chytni zavadu" to a convenient user interface.
+This project is an extension of the information system project "Chytni zavadu" to a user-friendly user interface.

 https://github.com/44sides/-VUT-IIS